The Town of Christmas

 Christmas, Florida

-At the intersection of Highway 50 and Fort Christmas Road stands a year-round Christmas tree with a sign: "The permanent Christmas tree at Christmas Florida is the symbol of love and good will; the Christmas Spirit every day in the year."
-The tree is accompanied by a small, painted concrete Santa Claus statue, an equally small red wood sleigh and reindeer, and a nativity scene.
+At the intersection of Highway 50 and Fort Christmas Road stands a year-round Christmas tree.
+For years it had a sign -- "The permanent Christmas tree at Christmas Florida is the symbol of love and good will; the Christmas Spirit every day in the year." -- and was accompanied by a small, painted concrete Santa Claus, an equally small redwood sleigh and reindeer, and a nativity scene.
+In 2022 the tree and nativity were moved across the road, but Santa, the sleigh, and reindeer disappeared.